-DiagnosisYour doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
 Most acrochordons can be diagnosed without invasive tests.
 In some cases, a skin biopsy may be necessary to rule out other skin conditions.

 TreatmentMost of the time, no treatment is needed and the acrochordons can be monitored.
 The acrochordons should be removed if they are bothering you, or if your doctor is concerned about a different skin condition.Removal options include the following:

 Improving parent-adolescent sexual communication has been noted as one factor that could help to encourage adolescents to practice safer sex behavior.
 This study found that sexual communication with parents plays a small protective role in safer sex behavior among adolescents.

 Celiac Disease May Increase the Risk of Bone Fractures